zhangdongqin/smRNApipe-nf/README.md

 	```bash
 	nextflow run main.nf
 	```
-Tips: When you first install docker and run the process, it will automatically download the required docker image and activate it.
+	-Tips: When you first install docker and run the process, it will automatically download the required docker image and activate it.
 4. -YOU CAN ALSO RUN PIPELINE WITH Multiple specified parameters:
 	```bash
 	nextflow run main.nf --reads '/path/to/reads/*.fq.gz'